 Keys Navigation Up arrow Moves to the previous field.
 Down arrow Moves to the next field.
 Enter Selects a value in the selected field (if applicable) or follow the link in the field.
 Spacebar Expands or collapses a drop-down list, if applicable.
 Tab Moves to the next focus area. i NOTE: For the standard graphics browser only.
-Esc Moves to the previous page until you view the main screen.
-Pressing Esc in the main screen displays a message that prompts you to save any unsaved changes and restarts the system.
+Esc Moves to the previous page until you view the m Pressing Esc in the main screen displays a messa prompts you to save any unsaved changes and re system.